 Alternatively, inventory may get crushed or broken during the shipping process or from movement inside the storage area.
 Rodents or other insects can infest perishable goods, thus proper sanitation is important.

 Finally, improper handling by forklifts can lead to damaged goods.
-So skilled workers are required for every job in the warehouse to minimise the losses.
+So, skilled workers are required for every job in the warehouse to minimize the losses.

 Prevention of Inventory Shrinkage